Table of Contents

 Flow cytometry (Image 3) is the most specific test used to confirm PNH.
-Patients at risk for PNH, aplastic anemia, or myelodysplastic disorder patients, are screened yearly to monitor development of subclinical PNH.
-The patient’s blood is incubated with tagged fluorescent antibodies that bind to GPI-linked proteins.
+Patients at risk for PNH, aplastic anemia, or myelodysplastic disorder are screened yearly to monitor the development of subclinical PNH.
+A blood sample is incubated with tagged fluorescent antibodies that bind to GPI-linked proteins.
 The most commonly used antibodies are Fluorescent AERolysin (FLAER).
-This state-of-the-art laboratory test sends the patient’s blood for flow cytometry to detect CD59 (MIRL), a glycoprotein, and CD55 (DAF), in regulation of complement action.
+This state-of-the-art laboratory test sends the patient’s blood for flow cytometry to detect CD59 (MIRL), a glycoprotein, and CD55 (DAF), to regulate complement action.
 Absence or reduced expression of both CD59 and CD55 on PNH RBCs is

 A second diagnostic test would be the sugar water or sucrose lysis test.
 This test uses the ionic strength of serum that is reduced by adding an iso-osmotic solution of sucrose, which then activates the classic complement pathway, and complement-sensitive cells are lysed.